 As a drug or alcohol addict, coping with the problem can be exhausting.
 There are different techniques you can try that will help you better handle the problem while working towards recovery.
 By following a few simple tactics, you can deal with the problem much more effectively.
-Try to implement these coping skills into your daily life.
+Try to implement these coping skills for addiction into your daily life.
 By doing so, you will be able to visualize the reality of the problem much clearer.

 - Avoid situations that will encourage you to use drugs or alcohol.
 For instance, get enough sleep, make sure you eat enough during the day, and try to stay occupied so that your mind is focused on other things.

 - If you feel a relapse or desire to use drugs coming on, call someone you trust for support.
 Sometimes simply reaching out can help thwart the desire to use drugs or drink.

 - If you’re working toward getting sober and you slip up, do not be too hard on yourself.
 Understand why you slipped, then promise yourself that tomorrow is another day to try and stay sober.

 - Stay out of environments in which temptation is great, like parties where others will be doing drugs.
 By avoiding the people, places, and things that tempt you, you’ll be better able to maintain control.

 - Practice relaxation techniques like deep breathing, yoga, or meditation.
 Read a book that interests you in a quiet room.
 Getting emotions under control can do wonders when you’re coping with addiction.

 Coping Skills for Family Members of Addicts